CloudLabs-MOC/Sustainability-workshop/Instructions/Intro-to-optimization.md

 5. Monitor and Adjust: Continuously track your progress using the provided data and insights.
 Adjust your strategies as necessary to ensure you meet your sustainability goals effectively.
 By leveraging Azure Carbon Optimization, you can significantly enhance your organization's sustainability efforts, reduce costs, and position yourself as a leader in environmental responsibility.

+By embracing sustainability, you can contribute to a healthier planet, a fairer society, and a more prosperous future for all.
+Click on "Next" from the bottom right to start with the lab.